system-zero/system-zero/data/docs/la.md

   # Import C code (briefly the same way as other Interpreted Languages)
   # LoadFile with code (basically the same way)

+  # And answers to questions:
+    # - var s = "string"; var sa = s; s[0] = 'd'
+    # should `sa' be modified?
+    # Such questions are answered by the implementation for now,
+    # but they should be documented one by one

   # finally:

   non_existing_function ()

   # this should throw an error, and it should terminate execution of the current
-  # interpreter instance, with an error cobstant less than zero (a zero value
+  # interpreter instance, with an error constant less than zero (a zero value
   # indicates success).
   # The interpreter in that case, it should print (to the standard error by default),
-  # a message that with explain the error, and then it should try to print the
+  # a message that will explain the error, and then it should try to print the
   # error line and with some lines offset, that raised the error.
   # All errors should propagated internally, from the current error point, back
   # to the very first function that started the evaluation.
 There is no kind of